iamrajiv/Nth-Fibonacci/README.md

 **Approach 3: O(n) time | O(1) space**

-To calculate any single Fibonacci number only need to have the two previous Fibonacci numbers.
+To calculate any single Fibonacci number only need is to have two previous Fibonacci numbers.
 Knowing this, implement an iterative algorithm to solve this question, storing only the last two Fibonacci numbers at any given time.

 ## License